Since the methods we use for Bash work for Zsh as well, we’ll first address how to add a new path to the PATH variable

-The PATH variable is an environment variable that contains an ordered list of paths that Unix will search for executables when running a command.
+The PATH variable is an environment variable that contains an ordered list of paths that Linux will search for executables when running a command.
 Using these paths means that we do not have to specify an absolute path when running a command.

 echo "Hello, world!"

-Unix traverses the colon-separated paths in order until finding an executable.
-Thus, Unix uses the first path if two paths contain the desired executable.
+Linux traverses the colon-separated paths in order until finding an executable.
+Thus, Linux uses the first path if two paths contain the desired executable.

 We can print the current value of the PATH variable by echoing the PATH environment variable: